Trump 'repaid porn actor's hush money'

 Mr Giuliani said no campaign finance was used, a key issue in the matter.

+Mr Giuliani said: "That money was not campaign money.
+Sorry, I'm giving you a fact now that you don't know.
+It's not campaign money.
+No campaign finance violation.

-The former New York City mayor, who recently joined Mr Trump's legal team, told Sean Hannity of Fox News: "They funnelled it through a law firm and the president repaid it."
+"They funnelled it through a law firm and the president repaid it."

-He said that the repayment was made "over a period of several months".

-Mr Giuliani said the transaction was legal and did not represent an illegal contribution to Mr Trump's election campaign because it was "not campaign money".

 He added that the president "didn't know about the specifics of it, as far as I know, but he did know about the general arrangement that Michael would take care of things like this".